Your Best Audition Songs for Musical Theatre

 • Type: Remember, casting directors love to put you in a box based on your age, height, weight, look, etc. Don't fight that.
 Play into it.
 For example, if you're the girl next door type, don't sing I Enjoy Being a Girl from Flower Drum Song.
 A better song would be Notice Me, Horton from Seussical.

 • Vocal Range: Not as important as it used to be with the advent of transposition software.
 But still, make sure you can physically sing the notes.
-For a long time, I tried to sing the higher notes I didn't have.
+So many singers come into auditions with music that's wayyyyyyy to high for them.

 Diversify Your Songbook